Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 plt.show()

-Usually, the first component captures broad scene brightness.
+Usually, the first component captures broad scene brightness, because many wavelengths rise and fall together.
 The next few components often pick up real material contrasts, especially vegetation versus built surfaces or bright rooftops versus darker pavement.
 Later components tend to capture finer structure and, eventually, noise.

 One important point: PCA values can be positive or negative.
 That is fine mathematically, but awkward physically.
 A negative PCA score does not mean “negative asphalt” or “negative grass.”
 It only means the pixel sits on one side of a mathematical axis instead of the other.
 That is why the next methods can be easier to interpret.